-Part 2: Managing the Post-sale Customer Experience in Uncertain Economic Times
+Part 2: Managing Customer Relationships in a Rocky Economy

 Do everything in your power to keep current customers happy so you will be a difficult partner to drop during uncertain economic times.

 In Part 1 of this series, we discussed some strategies for helping to navigate new B2B (business-to-business) customer relationships during uncertain economic times.
 But what about existing customers?
 It can be difficult to pinpoint exactly which businesses will be impacted the most and to what level they will need to alter budgets.

 Here are some tips for working with current customers during uncertain economic times:

 Reach out and check in on each B2B customer – Every company is different, and it may have been a week, a month, a quarter, or even a year since you’ve spoken to a specific customer.
 After all, some customers contact you frequently with various questions or issues or are willing to speak up more than others.
 Take a moment to quickly reach out to each B2B customer individually and let them know you’re here for them and their needs.
 Start with the ones that you haven’t spoken to in the longest period of time.
 This can be a heavy lift for companies with hundreds or even thousands of customers, so divide and conquer as needed.

 Reassure customers that you aren’t going anywhere – One way to go about this is setting up some time with certain customers to promote your own employee metrics, financial stability, and industry recognition.
 Don’t think of it as reselling the customer on your business; instead approach the conversation from a stance of confidence and stability.
 Having an executive sit in on conversations as needed to share their thoughts doesn’t hurt either.